 Meetings allow us to delve deep into issues that are causing us a lot of difficulty and pain in our lives.
 As such, we’re inevitably going to share things that are deeply personal and intimate, things that can be very hard to share.
 Meetings are a safe space where we can feel understood, where other people can relate to our stories and empathize with our struggles.
 Respect the confidentiality of the group, and keep everything you hear limited to the group’s members.
 You would never want someone to share personal information about you with someone outside of the group.
 Respect others enough to keep their information confidential.

 Public speaking, let alone speaking about such sensitive topics, is one of our greatest and most common fears.
 We can be filled with anxiety at the mere thought of having to speak in front of other people.
 We can fear being judged and rejected, misunderstood and shunned.
 Addiction is an especially challenging subject to speak on, especially if we’re new to attending meetings.
 Try to push yourself, gently but firmly, to move past the fear.
 Opening up and sharing of yourself is immensely therapeutic.
 It’s an important part of the healing process.
-You also have the unique opportunity to help other people through sharing your lived experience.
+You also have the unique opportunity to help other people by sharing your lived experience.
 When fear arises, try not to let it paralyze you.
 Try to move through it, knowing your recovery is on the other side of your fear.

 Take Your Time